Ptolemaic Indexing: Experimental Results

 \subsection{Filtering Power for Ptolemaic Metrics}

-The first set of experiments were designed to compare the filtering power of the \ptolemaic and triangular approaches. \fig~\ref{fig:filtering} shows the results for pivot filtering, with both the triangular and \ptolemaic lower bounds.
+The first set of experiments were designed to compare the filtering power of the Ptolemaic and triangular approaches. \fig~\ref{fig:filtering} shows the results for pivot filtering, with both the triangular and Ptolemaic lower bounds.